API Reference (v0.4.21)

 @next "Failed to load user #{@params.id}"

-You can pass middleware arrays using Coffee-Script’s ... splats:
+You can pass middleware arrays using Coffee-Script’s ... splats as well, for better readability:

 common = [auth, load_user, apply_policy]